Things to do before you apply

 The name you choose cannot contain certain words (for example, ANZAC, Royal) the use of which are prohibited by other pieces of legislation.

-We may also reject names that are considered to be offensive or not in the public interest.
+We may also reject names that are:

 How to check whether the name is available